masolimano/maneage/README-pipeline.md

 end up in some number, image, figure, or table that are to be included in the paper.
-The writing of the values into the final report is managed through separate LaTeX files that only contain macros (a name given to a number/string to be used in the LaTEX source, which will be replaced when compiling it to the final PDF).
+The writing of the values into the final report is managed through separate LaTeX files that only contain macros (a name given to a number/string to be used in the LaTeX source, which will be replaced when compiling it to the final PDF).
 So usually the last target in a Makefile is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
 This intermediate TeX file rule will only contain